lilinmail0523/HDR/README.md

 # HDR

 The aim of this project was to implement the photographic imaging techniques, including HDR imaging and tone mapping.
-The HDR image is created by followed steps:
+The HDR image was created by followed steps:

 1. Images alignment by Median Threshold Bitmap
 2. HDR radiance map recovering by [Paul E. Debevec method](http://www.pauldebevec.com/Research/HDR/debevec-siggraph97.pdf)